Anupam-Bh/Download_Materials_Project_bandstructure/README.md

 This script downloads bandstructures from Materials Project within a given range of material-id.
 The starting id is to be given in the 'data_index' file as a sinle digit.
 This file updates after every iteration.
 The final id is given in the script.sh file.

 Prerequisites:
 1. Pymatgen must be installed as an anaconda package.
-Change 11-12th line to match your system.
+Change 11-12th lines to match your system.
 2. You must get a MPRester-ID.
 This has to be obtained from the Materials Project website.
 Update this ID inside the quotes in line 33.

 Each image will be saved in PNG format with a fixed resolution of 250X150.